 - Press Windows Key + I to open the Settings app.

 - When Settings app opens, go to the Update & Security section.

 - Select Troubleshoot from the left pane.
 In the right pane choose Windows Store apps and click Run the troubleshooter.

 - Follow the instructions on the screen to complete the troubleshooter.

 Once the troubleshooter is finished, any common problems with Microsoft Store apps should be resolved.
 Keep in mind that this isn’t a universal solution, so it might not work for you.

 If the Troubleshooter stops before completing the process, fix it with the help of this complete guide.

-7. Disable proxy settings
+9. Disable the proxy settings

 - Select Proxy from the menu on the left.
 In the right pane make sure that you disable all features.

 After doing that, check if the problem is resolved.
 If you still want to protect your identity online, a VPN is always a good option since it offers many advantages over a proxy.